-UTEP is proud to be well on its way toward becoming the first national research university in the U.S. with a 21st century student demographic.
-We are successfully transforming this university, pursuing a quest for excellence while strengthening our commitment to access, and thereby creating a new higher education model that is not only working in our setting, but attracting widespread respect and emulation.
+UTEP is proud to be a top tier R1 doctoral research university with a 21st century student demographic.
+We have successfully transformed this university by pursuing a quest for excellence while strengthening our commitment to access, and thereby creating a new higher education model that is not only working in our setting, but attracting widespread respect and emulation.
 UTEP boasts many points of pride, including:

 UTEP’s growing enrollment.
 UTEP has surpassed an enrollment milestone of more than 25,000 students—a record that surely validates UTEP’s success in offering affordable access to higher education excellence for residents of a historically undereducated region.
-In fact, the U.S. Department of Education reported that UTEP’s net price (total cost of attendance minus financial aid and scholarships) of $2,543 per year was once again this year the lowest among all U.S. research universities.
+In fact, the U.S. Department of Education reported that UTEP’s net price (total cost of attendance minus financial aid and scholarships) is among the lowest of all U.S. research universities.

 UTEP serves as an economic force.
-UTEP is the 5th largest employer in El Paso with more than $418 million in expenditures in 2012-2013.
-As one of the major economic engines in the Paso del Norte region, UTEP adds $1.3 billion annually in business volume to the region’s economy, and UTEP students donated more than 560,581 hours of community service, an equivalent of $13.1 million, in 2012-2013.
+As one of the major economic engines in the Paso del Norte region, UTEP adds $1.4 billion annually in business volume to the region’s economy, and UTEP students donate more than 1 million hours of community service annually.